 Your Baby at 5 Weeks Pregnant

 Pipeline in place.
-The placenta and the beginnings of the umbilical cord are already working to channel essential nutrients from your body to the embryo.
-Oxygen, amino acids, fats, and sugars all play a vital role.
+The placenta and the beginnings of the umbilical cord are already working hard to channel essential nutrients from your body to the embryo.
+Oxygen, amino acids, fats, and sugars all play a vital role in healthy development.

 Back basics.
-One of the layers of specialized cells is developing into the neural tube, which will become the spinal column and the brain.
+Some of the cells are developing into the neural tube, which will become the spinal column and the brain.
 An incorrectly formed neural tube can result in spina bifida (a complication in which the spinal cord doesn't fully close) or other related disorders.
 Taking at least 400 micrograms of folic acid every day is your best weapon against spinal cord-related birth defects.

 Heart start.
 The heart is now a single tube with a few uncoordinated beats.
 These thumps will become more regular with each passing week.